NMR Prediction (Quick)

 Details

-Relatively good and fast NMR predictions can be obtained by using GFN2-xTB
+Relatively good and fast NMR predictions can be obtained by using GFN2-xTB for

-for NMR predictions (with ORCA).
+geometries (with xtb) and PBEh-3c for NMR predictions (with ORCA).
 For NMR

 predictions, the method used for the geometry does not have to match with the method used